 For every campaign, you’ll need to pick a single marketing objective.
 Your objective is why you’re here: the results you want to see from your campaign.
-The objective you pick within Ads Manager affects settings like targeting, bidding and available ad formats.
+The objective you pick within Ads Manager affects settings such as targeting, bidding and available ad formats.

-Help people discover your brand or products, or get more eyes on your video ads.
+Help people to discover your brand or products, or get more eyes on your Video ads.

 Get more traffic on or off Pinterest.

-Increase actions like online sales or signups.
-Or, use shopping ads to highlight your product feed.
+Increase actions such as online sales or sign-ups.
+Or, use Shopping Ads to highlight your product feed.

-No matter your goal, be sure to follow these creative best practices as you plan your next campaign.
+No matter what your goal is, make sure that you follow these creative best practices as you plan your next campaign.

-Reach a specific group (like “home decor enthusiasts”) by mixing and matching info about who people are, and what they’re into.
-You can target based on people’s interests, demographics and keywords they’re searching for or similarities to your existing audiences (called Actalikes).
+Reach a specific group (like ‘home décor enthusiasts’) by mixing and matching info about who people are, and what they’re into.
+You can target based on people’s interests, demographics, the keywords that they’re searching for or similarities to your existing audiences (called Actalikes).